 - Proofreading: We looked over student writing samples for a particular assignment and pulled sentences with common errors prior to the workshop.
 During the workshop, we went over each sentence and talked about the errors, why they might hinder a reader's understanding, and how to catch and correct them.
 Students then peer edited multiple classmates' drafts and flagged stylistic issues.

 - Refining a Thesis: We created an activity that closely mirrored the assigned research project for a certain class.
 During the workshop, students gathered information and constructed thesis statements.
 We then introduced additional research, and students had to refine their thesis statements accordingly.
 Students peer reviewed classmates' thesis statements, and we critiqued a couple as a class.

-- Peer Review: We located sample essays that fit with a particular class's assignment.
-During the workshop, we used these samples to model how peer review works.
+- Peer Review: The professor provided us with the assignment and the scoring rubric.
+We located sample essays that fit with the assignment.
+During the workshop, we used these samples to model how peer review works and evaluated each sample according to the professor's rubric.
 Students then peer reviewed their classmates' papers, answering guiding questions on a worksheet we provided.

 - Developing a Thesis and Supporting It: We found two sample text that fit with the theme and focus of the class, and we annotated them, came up with a sample thesis, and drafted the first page of a sample essay.
 During the workshop, we discussed the annotations, thesis, and sample paper.
 Students then constructed their own thesis statements and listed information from the text that could be used as support.